petedejoy/documentation/v2/clickstream/destinations/intercom.md

 Astronomer Clickstream makes it easy to send your data to Intercom.
 Once you follow the steps below, your data will be routed through our platform and pushed to Intercom in the appropriate format.

+## What is Intercom and how does it work?

+Intercom is a customer messaging platform, providing in-app messaging for onboarding and support.
+It targets chat, email, and in-app messages based on user behavior.

+Intercom requires that a Javascript snippet be added to your site or that you use the appropriate SDK for iOS and Android.
+If you want to send data directly into Intercom, you'll need to implement custom event tracking in your site.

+## Why send data to Intercom using Astronomer Clickstream?

+Integrating Intercom with Astronomer allows you to immediately begin messaging customers based on their behavior.
+We also eliminate the need to home-brew a solution that tracks user events to Intercom.

 ## Getting Started with Intercom and Astronomer Clickstream

-To activate your pipeline and start sending events to Intercom, you'll need to (i) identify your App Id and API Key from Intercom and (ii) input your credentials the Astronomer's platform.

-### Identifying your App ID and API Key on Intercom.
+### Intercom Side

-Once you're on the [Get started with Intercom](http://www.intercom.io) page, you'll be asked if you want to either (i) integrate one of their libraries or (ii) import users from another service/csv.
+Once you're on the [Get started with Intercom](http://www.intercom.io) page, you'll be asked if you want to either ntegrate one of their libraries or import users from another service/csv.

 ![intercom1](../../../images/intercom1.png)